 Lilac Dilute Shar-Pei

-A lilac dilute Shar-Pei has a dusted coat which causes a tint of purple in their appearance.
+A lilac dilute Shar-Pei has a dusted coat which causes a tint of purple in its appearance.
 This coloration is actually twice diluted.
 First, by the chocolate gene, and then by the blue gene.
 Since they are dilute, expect that their nose, nails, and the area around their eyes are self-colored or pinkish.

 Solid red is one of the most common colors of Shar-Peis.
 The concentration of the red coloration in a dog’s coat varies depending on their genes, but usually, they exhibit the same color as the picture above.